Migraines Headaches

 Headaches and Migraines

-We have all at one time experienced a headache.
-That familiar tightness in your temples, the throbbing pressure behind your eyes, or those tight muscles behind your head and upper neck.
-These type of headaches are primarily caused by tension and most often result in slight to moderate amounts of pain coupled with muscle tightness.
+Most of us have experienced a headache at some point.
+It’s that familiar tightness in the temples, throbbing pressure behind the eyes, or tense muscles in the upper neck.
+These headaches, caused mainly by tension, typically result in mild to moderate pain and muscle tightness.

 What is a Migraine?